awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started.md

 1. If you want to do a final export, run the following command\.

    ```
-   find /fsx -type f -print0 | xargs -0 -n 50 -P 8 sudo lfs hsm_archive
+   nohup find /mnt/fsx -type f -print0 | xargs -0 -n 1 sudo lfs hsm_archive &
    ```

 1. On the Amazon EC2 console, terminate your instance\.
 For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances\.*

 1. On the Amazon FSx for Lustre console, delete your file system with the following procedure:

-   1. From the navigation pane, choose **File systems**\.
+   1. In the navigation pane, choose **File systems**\.

-   1. Choose the file system you want to delete from list of file systems on the dashboard\.
+   1. Choose the file system that you want to delete from list of file systems on the dashboard\.

    1. For **Actions**, choose **Delete file system**\.